 Membership.
-Membership of a mutual organization consists of those who join the organization to obtain its services, acquire an interest in its assets, and have a voice in its management.
+Membership of a mutual organization consists of those who join the organization to obtain its services, and have a voice in its management.
 In a stock company, the stockholders are members.
-Membership may include distributors who furnish service to individual consumers.
-However, it does not include the individual consumers served by the distributor.
-A mutual service organization may serve nonmembers as long as at least 85% of its gross income is collected from members.
-However, a mutual life insurance organization may have no policyholders other than its members.
+However, a mutual life insurance organization cannot have policyholders other than its members.

 Losses and expenses.
 In furnishing services substantially at cost, an organization must use its income solely for paying losses and expenses.
 Any excess income not retained in reasonable reserves for future losses and expenses belongs to members in proportion to their patronage or business done with the organization.
-If such patronage refunds are retained in reasonable amounts for purposes of expanding facilities, retiring capital indebtedness, acquiring other assets, etc., the organization must maintain records sufficient to reflect the equity of each member in the assets acquired with the funds.
+If such patronage refunds are retained in reasonable amounts for purposes of expanding and improving facilities, retiring capital indebtedness, acquiring other assets, and unexpected expenses, the organization must maintain records sufficient to reflect the equity of each member in the assets acquired with the funds.

-Dividends.
-Dividends paid to stockholders on stock or the value of a capital equity interest constitute a distribution of profits and are not an expense within the term losses and expenses.
-Therefore, a mutual or cooperative association whose shares carry the right to dividends will not qualify for exemption.
-However, this prohibition does not apply to the distribution of the unexpended balance of collections or assessments remaining on hand at the end of the year to members as patronage dividends or refunds prorated to each on the basis of their patronage or business done with the organization.
-Such distribution represents a reduction in the cost of services rendered to the member.
+Distributions of proceeds.
+The cooperative may distribute the unexpended balance of collections or assessments remaining on hand at the end of the year to members or patrons prorated on the basis of their patronage or business done with the cooperative.
+Such distribution represents a refund in the costs of services rendered to the member.

+The 85% Requirement

-The 85% requirement.
-All of the organizations discussed in this section must submit evidence with their application that they receive 85% or more of their gross income from their members for the sole purpose of meeting losses and expenses.
+All of the organizations listed above must submit evidence with their application that they receive 85% or more of their gross income from their members for the sole purpose of meeting losses and expenses.
 Nevertheless, certain items of income are excluded from the computation of the 85% requirement if the organization is a mutual or cooperative telephone or electric company.

+Mutual or cooperative telephone company.
 A mutual or cooperative telephone company will exclude from the computation of the 85% requirement any income received or accrued from:

-- A nonmember telephone company for the performance of communication services involving the completion of long distance calls to, from, or between members of the mutual or cooperative telephone company, - 2.
+- 1. A nonmember telephone company for the performance of communication services involving the completion of long distance calls to, from, or between members of the mutual or cooperative telephone company, - 2.
 Qualified pole rentals, - 3.
-The sale of display listings in a directory furnished to its members, or - The prepayment of a loan created in 1987, 1988, or 1989, under section 306A, 306B, or 311 of the Rural Electrification Act of 1936.
+The sale of display listings in a directory furnished to its members, or - 4.
+The prepayment of a loan created in 1987, 1988, or 1989, under section 306A, 306B, or 311 of the Rural Electrification Act of